Ryan-Vakhshoori/ECS189G_Winter_2022_Source_Code_Template/README.md

 import nltk
 nltk.download('stopwords')
 ```
-In the stage_4_script side make a directory called .vector_cache and all the glove 100d file into it
+In the stage_4_script side make a directory called .vector_cache and add the glove 100d file into it

 then go to stage_4_script and run: script.py